 Taos real estate is some of the most expensive in New Mexico, although Taos house values don't compare to the most expensive real estate in the U.S.

-Taos is a decidedly white-collar town, with fully 87.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Taos is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Taos who work in sales jobs (11.13%), art, media, and design (9.57%), and teaching (9.41%).
+Taos is a decidedly white-collar town, with fully 89.24% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Taos is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Taos who work in sales jobs (13.40%), office and administrative support (12.99%), and food service (9.25%).

 Of important note, Taos is also a town of artists.
 Taos has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Taos’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.44% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Taos in 2010 was $20,932, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,728 for a family of four.
+The per capita income in Taos in 2018 was $24,818, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $99,272 for a family of four.
+However, Taos contains both very wealthy and poor people as well.

 Taos is an extremely ethnically-diverse town.
 The people who call Taos home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Taos, accounting for 47.52% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Taos residents report their race to be White, followed by Native American.
-Important ancestries of people in Taos include German, English, European, and Italian.
+Taos also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 39.22% of the town’s residents.
+Important ancestries of people in Taos include German, English, Irish, French, and European.